tropicbliss/NodeSniper/README.md

 A Minecraft username sniper made in Java.

+## New update?

+Microsoft authentication support is added.
+Further updates to this sniper will only be bug-fixes.

 ## Why is it called NodeSniper, when it is made in Java?

 https://imgur.com/a/hixbvFt